-- 5) Site Improvements.
-Site improvements not related to new facilities acquisition will be evaluated in conjunction with the facilities to which they relate and other demonstrated need. - 6) Additional consideration may be given to the priority ranking of a project if it had previous ICCB approval for planning or construction or a commitment made through prior appropriations by the State. - 7) Facility scoring breakdown: A maximum of 100 points will be given for prioritized projects.
-The type of Space that is being constructed, purchased, improved or remodeled will be assigned a (10%) maximum priority point score; districts that are missing Core Campus Components (20%), exhibit a high utilization of space (20%), have a specialized programmatic need (20%), has a deficiency in available local resources (5%), have a commitment made through prior appropriations (10%), a structural consideration (5%) and (10%) will be scored based off of the districts own priority ranking of the project. - A) Type of space to be constructed, purchased, improved, or remodeled will contain 10% of priority points assigned, listed constructed (in priority order):

-- i) Instructional, study, office and student areas (all weighted equally): - Instructional space, including basic classrooms, lecture halls, seminar rooms and other rooms used primarily for scheduled instruction, both credit and noncredit.
+- f) Utilities.
+Utilities projects (beyond a five-foot perimeter of buildings) not related to new facility acquisition will be evaluated based on the need to support existing campus facilities and services. - g) Site Improvements.
+Site improvements not related to new facilities acquisition will be evaluated in conjunction with the facilities to which they relate and other demonstrated need. - he) Project Priority Criteria.
+All projects must meet requirements as stated in Sections 5-3 and 5-4 of the Act.
+A maximum of 100 points will be awarded for each submitted capital project.
+Capital project priorities will be established within the categories named in subsection (a) of this Section according to the following criteria: - 1) New Facilities: The acquisition of buildings/ additions/structures through construction of new facilities or purchase of existing facilities includes planning, qualifying fixed and moveable equipment as necessary to support the new facility, land acquisition required for the facility, and any site improvements or utility work necessary to support the facility.
+All requests for new facilities must meet the criteria specified in either subsection (b) for new construction at a primary site or subsection (d) for secondary site projects.
+The following criteria will be considered in establishing priorities for new facilities: - 1A) Type of Space (10%).
+Priorities will be assigned to colleges based on the typeType of space to be constructed, purchased, improved, or remodeled (in priority order).
+In the case of site purchases, utilities, and site improvements not related to new facilities acquisition, priorities will be assigned based upon the type of space associated with the project.÷ - Ai) Instructional, study, office and student areas (all weighted equally): - i) Instructional space, including basic classrooms, lecture halls, seminar rooms and other rooms used primarily for scheduled instruction, both credit and noncredit.
 These rooms may contain multimedia or telecommunications equipment.
 Space used as classroom service, that is, projection rooms, telecommunication control booths, closets, etc., are included (FICM Codes 110-115).
-Instructional space also includes laboratory facilities, both class and open, used for instructional purposes and service areas that serve as an extension of the activities of the laboratory (FICM Codes 210-255). - Study areas, including all library facilities, any rooms or areas used by individuals at their convenience, general learning labs, and any service areas necessary to support the activities of these rooms (FICM Codes 410-455).
+Instructional space also includes laboratory facilities, both class and open, used for instructional purposes and service areas that serve as an extension of the activities of the laboratory (FICM Codes 210-255). - ii)• Study areas, including all library facilities, any rooms or areas used by individuals at their convenience, general learning labs, and any service areas necessary to support the activities of these rooms (FICM Codes 410-455). - iii)• Office facilities that provide work areas to support the academic, administrative, and service functions of the colleges.
+Also includes rooms such as student counseling rooms and testing areas, staff conference rooms, file rooms, and break rooms